KainTheDev/multi-purpose/README.md

 # Multi-Purpose Package

-## 1: Description
+## Description

 Multi-purpose - a package used for variety purpose.
-For more information, please read in the docs below (third header).
+For more information, please read in the docs below.
+This package was made by Kain.
+It main purpose was used for Cloud Discord bot.
+More information about Cloud Discord bot:

-## 2: Installation
+## Installation

 To get started with the Multi-Purpose package, you can install it using npm: